mikelazzaro/definitive_guide_to_django_deployment/README.md

 This guide assumes a standard Django 1.5 project layout with a few small tweaks:

-* Your settings should be comprised of three files:
+* Your settings should be composed of three files:

         app
         \--settings